D3 in Depth covers versions 6 and 7 of D3

 )

 You can also call the usual selection methods such as .style and .attr on the enter selection.
 This allows you to modify style and attributes of the entering elements.
+This is typically used to initialise entering elements prior to transitioning them to their joined value.

 .join(